In-patient luxury rehab center in Thailand

 Speaking of the prevalence of DPDR, it is important to mention transient depersonalization and derealization are quite common.
 Those are the situations when people experience detachment from themselves or reality briefly and are not a part of the disorder itself.
 Not every individual who experiences depersonalization and derealization has DPDR as a specific disorder.

-• Genetics: some people may have a genetic predisposition to develop dissociative disorders, including DPDR.
+• Genetics: Certain people have a genetic predisposition to develop dissociative disorders, including DPDR.
 Further research is necessary to identify specific genes implicated in the development of this disorder.

-• Brain abnormalities: changes in some aspects of brain structure and functioning could also contribute to the development of DPDR.
+• Brain abnormalities: Changes in aspects of brain structure and functioning contribute to the development of DPDR as well.
 For example, depersonalization is linked to reduced grey matter volume in the right thalamus (body’s information relay station), cuneus (involved in basic visual processing), and caudate (helps process visual information and regulate movement), and increased grey matter volume in left dorsomedial PFC (integrates social impressions from faces and verbal descriptions) and right somatosensory regions (receives tactile information from the body).
-These areas are implicated in dissociation, a paper from Current Psychiatry Reports explained.
+There is evidence linking these regions to dissociation, a 2017 paper by Krause-Utz et al., published in Current Psychiatry Reports explained.

-• Environment: a person’s environment can greatly contribute to the development of depersonalization-derealization disorder.
-For example, some children may cope with growing up in a dysfunctional family or abusive and violent home by dissociating themselves from reality.
-This could lead to symptoms of depersonalization and derealization.
+• Environment: A person’s environment greatly contributes to the development of depersonalization-derealization disorder.
+For example, children cope with growing up in a dysfunctional family or abusive and violent home by dissociating themselves from reality.
+This leads to symptoms of depersonalization and derealization.

-• Traumatic experience: children or adolescents may cope with traumatic experiences by detaching or disconnecting from themselves and their surroundings.
+• Traumatic experience: Children or adolescents cope with traumatic experiences by detaching or disconnecting from themselves and their surroundings.

-• Severe emotional stress: heightened stress can trigger episodes of DPDR the same way as trauma i.e., the affected individual doesn’t process stress in a healthy manner.
-Instead, the only way for them to cope with severe emotional stress is to detach or disconnect.
+• Severe emotional stress: Heightened stress triggers episodes of DPDR the same way as trauma i.e., the affected individual doesn’t process stress in a healthy manner.
+Instead, the single way for them to cope with severe emotional stress is to detach or disconnect.

 • The feeling of being an outside observer of your thoughts/feelings or disconnected from the whole or a part of the body